 Video of the Day

 Knock Out Rose Noteworthy Characteristics

 The first Knock Out rose was introduced to the consumer market in 2000.
 It was bred by William J. Radler and marketed by the Conard-Pyle company.
 Since then, it has become one of the most popular roses available due to its hardy nature and repeat blooming.
-'Radrazz' was the original Knock Out sporting cherry-red blooms and was the winner of the All-America Rose Selections in 2000.
-It's developed from a cross between 'Carefree Beauty' and an unknown seedling and 'Razzle Dazzle' and an unknown seedling.
+'Radrazz' was the original Knock Out sporting cherry-red blooms, which was the winner of the All-America Rose Selections in 2000.
+It's developed from a cross between 'Carefree Beauty,' 'Razzle Dazzle,' and an unknown seedling.

-Knock Out roses have two growth patterns with the vast majority growing into bushes ranging around 4 feet tall and 4 feet wide and are hardy in USDA zones 5 through 11.
-However, there's a petite variety that grows to around 18 inches tall and 18 inches wide and is hardy in USDA zones 5 through 10.
+Knock Out roses have two growth patterns with the vast majority growing into bushes ranging around 4 feet tall and 4 feet wide, which are hardy in USDA zones 5 through 10.
+However, there's a petite cultivar that grows to around 18 inches tall and 18 inches wide (Rosa 'Meibenbino').
 All produce evergreen foliage that's serrated, ranging from glossy to dull, and in colors of greens to those with tinges of purple or blue.
 The lightly fragranced flowers bloom almost continuously throughout the year in hues of reds, pinks, white and coral with some having yellow centers.

 Deadheading and Pruning Needs

 Many types of flowering plants require deadheading to promote more blooms.
 However, this isn't the case with Knock Out roses.
 These roses continues to produce a wealth of flowers regardless of whether you deadhead or not as the plant is self-cleaning.
 Although not necessary, you can deadhead the spent blooms for a groomed look.
 When deadheading the spent flowers, always use clean pruning tools so you don't transfer unwanted pests or diseases to the rose.
 Using hand pruners, you can simply snip the spent roses from the plant.